ulaskarli/ShallowNetworks/README.md

 # Index

-1 EzyDist -- Contains the First experiment for the project Resnet Distillaiton codes 2 DIST -- Contains the Fully Convolutional Network Distillation codes 3 Report -- Report for the project
+1 EzyDist -- Contains the First experiment for the project Resnet Distillaiton codes\n 2 DIST -- Contains the Fully Convolutional Network Distillation codes 3 Report -- Report for the project